 We want to give you the best possible service.
-However, if at any point you become dissatisfied or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
+However, if at any point you become unhappy or concerned about the service we provided, then you should inform us immediately, so that we can do our best to resolve the problem.

 Making a complaint will not affect how we handle your case.